certuna/Applescripts-for-Music/README.md

 ![screenshot4](images/4.png)

-5. The script performs a Discogs search for `Artist SongTitle` for the 'master release' of the single, gets back the Year, Genres and Styles.
+5. The script performs a Discogs API search for `Artist SongTitle` for the 'master release' of the single, gets back the Year, Genres and Styles.
 6. The script writes the tags.
 If you've chosen **Choose Genre** and Discogs has more than one Genre/Style for the release, you will get a popup to pick which Genre to apply (note: yes 3 items max - blame Apple since AppleScript dialog boxes max out at three buttons)

 ![screenshot6](images/6.png)